-The functions of the arms and hands are more complex.
-They can be used to hold the partner, forming an intimate embrace or dance frame, as well as to support, protect, and comfort the partner.
-These are the proper uses of the arms and hands.
-However, arms and hands can also be misused.
-For instance, some dancers use them to coerce or resist the partner, push the partner away to avoid intimacy, hold onto the partner for balance and stability, grab the partner to assist body movement, or wrestle with the partner.
-Such actions represent a misunderstanding of their function.
-Beginners must overcome the habit of relying on their arms and hands in these ways.
+The functions of the arms and hands are more nuanced.
+Ideally, they serve to hold the partner gently, forming an embrace that offers support, comfort, and connection.
+However, arms and hands are frequently misused.
+Some dancers use them to coerce or resist the partner, push the partner away to avoid intimacy, hold onto the partner for balance and stability, grab the partner to assist the movements, or wrestle with the partner.
+Such habits turn the arms and hands into instruments of manipulation, rather than connection.
+Beginners must overcome the habit of relying on their arms and hands.
 Tango is led and followed through the torso.
-Arms and hands should be used solely to create a comfortable embrace, not as tools for leading or following, maintaining balance, distancing oneself from the partner, or assisting body movement, let alone resisting or fighting with the partner.
-The touch of the arms and hands should be gentle and weightless.
-Dancers must dissociate their arms and hands from their body, ensuring they are not used as weapons or movement aids.
+Arms and hands should be used solely to create a comfortable embrace.
+The contact of the arms and hands should be gentle and relaxed.
+Dancers must dissociate their arms and hands from their bodies, not using them to guide, distance, brace, assist movements, manipulate, or fight with the partner.

 Thanks for this very interesting post.